 All successful fellows are required to work from the location of their host office during their fellowship.
 The cohort model of the program is a crucial part of the fellowship.

 Are the professional training and networking events mandatory?

 Yes.
-These opportunities are an integral element to the program and build on the hands-on learning of the host office activities.
+These opportunities provided by Mitacs are an integral element to the program and build on the hands-on learning of the host office position.